WBK-Robotics/industrial-assembly-taskboard/source/5-Assembly-Instructions-Elastic-Deformation.rst

 .. list-table::
     :header-rows: 1

  * - 3D-printed parts
  - Purchased components
  * - Pressure Spring Assembly × 1 (Material: PETG)
  - M8 Nut × 2
  * -
  - 30mm M8 Screw × 2
  * -
  - Spring WF20-80 × 1

-Step 2: Manual fixation of the housing on the Task-Board
+Step 2: Manual fixation of the housing on the Task Board
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Align the two holes on the side of the Pressure Spring Assembly component with any two suitable holes on the Taskboard.
 Then, push two 30mm M8 Screws through the aligned holes and secure them from the bottom of the Taskboard with M8 Nuts.